-This page is a one-stop solution for all your exam preparation needs.
-It lists all the resources that I have recommended in my blogs
+This page is a one-stop solution for all your Azure / Developer / IT certification exam preparation needs.
+It lists all the training resources I recommend in my blog.

 Full Disclosure: Some of the links in this post are affiliate links.
 I receive a commission when you purchase through them.

 BEST DEVELOPER & IT TRAINING COURSES FOR CLOUD (AZURE) CERTIFICATION

 Many have asked me what my setup is like for producing Pluralsight/Udemy/Youtube videos/courses.
 Here, I share with you all the tools I use for my video production.
 Feel free to share this page for someone getting started.

 Simply put, Focusrite Scarlett, an audio interface converts analog signal (sound) to digital signal that your computer can process